HomeGuidesAPI ReferenceChangelog

 }

-Above we first confirmed the Utility and then separately confirmed the Tariff rate plan.
+Above we first confirmed the utility and then separately confirmed the tariff rate plan.
 However, you don't need to confirm the utility.
 When a utility is not yet set on the account, the Account Tariff endpoint will return all the tariffs for all the utilities for the account's customer class and location.
-If you so wish, you can take advantage of this to streamline your UI or API calls.
-Also, when you confirm a tariff rate plan, the account's utility will be automatically confirmed too.
+You can use this to streamline your UI or API calls.
+When you confirm a tariff rate plan, the account's utility will be automatically confirmed too.

-This next section is for extra credit!
 At this point, it may make sense to run a calculation to match your customer's bill to make sure the account is provisioned correctly.
-We've also written up many additional data points that you can choose to set (or not set) on the account.
-Many of our residential customers skip these in order to keep things simpler for their users.
-Arcadia will use smart defaults.
+You can also set additional data points on the account.
+Many residential customers skip these to keep the user experience simpler, and Arcadia will use smart defaults.
 Non-residential customers typically include them.
-We suggest you read through and understand their impacts to you before choosing which to set and which to skip or default.
+Review their impacts before choosing which values to set, skip, or default.

-We go over this in our How-To on Running a Calculation to Match a Bill.
+We cover this in Run an Account Cost Calculation to Match a Bill.

 California is a popular solar market.
 In California, many residential customers' rates vary by how much power they use (their rates are tiered), and in turn, the size of these tiers is based on where the customer lives.
 For example, customers in temperate coastal regions have lower tier levels than those in hotter inland regions.
 These are sometimes called "baseline regions".
 Other markets have a similar concept where rates on the same tariff are different based on which "sub-region" of the "service area" the customer is in.
 Arcadia keeps track of these regions and will also default to the most likely one based on the account's zip.

-Some markets, such as many states in the Northeast of the US, Texas, and many EU countries, give the option to choose electric supply from a third-party provider (often called deregulated or retail energy supply markets).
-Customers have the choice to pick an alternative supplier, and when they do often they pay one portion of their electricity (the "transmission and delivery" costs) to their main utility, and the other portion (the "supply" costs) to a different company.
+Some markets, such as many states in the Northeast of the US, Texas, and many EU countries, give customers the option to choose electric supply from a third-party provider (often called deregulated or retail energy supply markets).
+These customers often pay one portion of their electricity costs (the "transmission and delivery" costs) to their main utility, and the other portion (the "supply" costs) to a different company.
 For these customers, you can provide their third-party supply rate in order to do a savings analysis.

-We have a full Contracted Rates how-to on how to do this with the Arcadia API.
+See Contracted Rates in Deregulated Markets for how to do this with the Arcadia API.

 The Arcadia Tariff rate database only has rates that appear in utility tariff books.
 That means that we don't automatically assign state, local, and other "utility taxes".
 That doesn't mean that you can't include them in savings calculations, though.

-Finally, sometimes tariff rate plans have rates that vary by additional criteria.
-Examples include things like a) whether the customer has enrolled in elective features like Smart Days, b) how their site connects to the grid (primary, secondary, etc), or c) if they get an employee or low-income discount.
+Finally, some tariff rate plans have rates that vary by additional criteria.
+Examples include whether the customer has enrolled in elective features like Smart Days, how their site connects to the grid (primary, secondary, etc.), or whether they get an employee or low-income discount.
 These vary by utility and rate plan.
-Arcadia keeps track of all of these, and we default to the most likely values when calculating costs.
-For many tariffs, costs, and savings aren't sensitive to these values, so many of our residential customers choose to go with our defaults.
-However, if you are calculating savings for non-residential systems, or if you would like to make sure you have all the electives modeled, then you have the ability to do so.
+Arcadia keeps track of these criteria and defaults to the most likely values when calculating costs.
+For many tariffs, costs and savings aren't sensitive to these values, so many residential customers use our defaults.
+If you are calculating savings for non-residential systems, or if you want to make sure you have all electives modeled, you can set these values explicitly.

-Read our [Rate Criteria How-To][how-to-rate-criteria] to get more details.
+Read Improving Calculation Accuracy with Rate Criteria Properties to get more details.

 Summary

-In the last step you [created an account][acct], setting its address and customer class.
-Then in this step, you confirmed the correct Utility (LSE) and Tariff.
+In the last step, you created an account and set its address and customer class.
+In this step, you confirmed the correct utility (LSE) and tariff.
 Any calculations you now run will use the correct rate plan.

 Go to Step 3 and create your electricity Profile or run a Savings Analysis using our typicals.